manavmanocha/comprodls-sdk/README.md

 Application which is using comproDLS SDK needs to persist this access token as this will be used in subsequent calls to comproDLS services/APIs.
 See [getAccessToken API Documentation](https://github.com/manavmanocha/comprodls-sdk/blob/master/README.md#getaccesstoken) for detailed information on parameters, response JSON structure.

 ### Request API
 comproDLS SDK exposes a *request* function to call any comproDLS service/API.
-Following are some samples for using requet function
+Following are some samples for using request function

 Sample code to get list of all products for a user:
 ```